PhD, University of Wisconsin, 1994

-For nearly 20 years, I have worked primarily in HIV/AIDS with experience and scientific leadership that spans basic, clinical, epidemiological, and policy-level research including the Women's Interagency HIV Study (WIHS), the largest nationwide cohort study devoted to the study of HIV-infected women and the Epidemiology/Biostatistics Core Director for the North American AIDS Cohort Collaboration of Research and Design (NA-ACCORD), an International Epidemiologic Databases to Evaluate AIDS (IeDEA) initiative.
+For over 25 years years, I have worked primarily in HIV/AIDS with experience and scientific leadership that spans basic, clinical, epidemiological, and policy-level research.
+I am PI of the data center for the MACS-WIHS Collaborative Cohort Study (MWCCS), a study extending the MACS and WIHS cohorts devoted to the study of HIV-infected men and women.
+I am also the Epidemiology/Biostatistics Core Director for the North American AIDS Cohort Collaboration of Research and Design (NA-ACCORD), an International Epidemiologic Databases to Evaluate AIDS (IeDEA) initiative.

 In addition to methodological and HIV/AIDS research, I have worked on studies of HPV, substance abuse, and molecular biomarkers for liver cancer with investigators across the University.

 Honors and Awards

 Ernest L. Stebbins Faculty Award Recognizing Excellence and Innovation, Johns Hopkins Bloomberg School of Public Health, 2015